Quick Links

 • Children regularly enjoy listening to and reciting poems together as a class where teachers build a strong emotional connection to language.

-• Reading books are graded according to Book Bands to ensure progression in the acquisition of reading skills.
-Children are assessed using Benchmarking so that progress can be monitored regularly.
+• Children are assessed using Benchmarking so that progress can be monitored regularly.

 • Reading sessions take place three times each week, in Year R, these are 10 minutes and in Year 1 they are 20 minutes.
 The reading practice sessions have been designed to focus on three key reading skills: decoding, prosody – reading with meaning, stress and intonation, and oral comprehension – understanding the text.